hannesdelbeke/modelChecker/README.md

 ## Setup

+Download <a href="https://github.com/AlbertoGZ-dev/modelChecker/archive/master.zip">modelChecker.zip</a> and uncompress it.

+#### Automatic installation

+Run the installer for your plattform.

+- Windows by double clicking *install_win.bat* file.
+- MacOS by double clicking *install_mac* file.
+- Linux open shell and execute *install_linux.sh* file.

+Note: on MacOS and Linux you may need set execution permissions the installer file.
+Ex. *chmod +x install_linux.sh*

+#### Manual installation

-Place the modelChecker.py file in your maya scripts directory and create a python shell button with the following code:
+Place the *modelChecker.py* file in your Maya scripts directory and create a python shell button with the following code:

 ```python
 import modelChecker